ericgjerde/okta-mfa-search/README.md

 - The API token needs read permissions for users and factors
 - Consider using a service account with minimal required permissions
 - Store API tokens securely using your organization's secret management solution
+- The script restricts domains to Okta-hosted tenants only: `*.okta.com`, `*.oktapreview.com`, `*.okta-emea.com`.
+This helps prevent accidental token leakage to non-Okta hosts.

 ## Rate Limiting